neondatabase/neon/docs/glossary.md

 NOTE: This is an overloaded term.

-Whenever enough WAL has been accumulated in memory, the page server [] writes out the changes from in-memory layers into new layer files[].
+Whenever enough WAL has been accumulated in memory, the page server [] writes out the changes from the in-memory layer into a new delta layer file.
 This process is called "checkpointing".
-The page server only creates layer files for relations that have been modified since the last checkpoint.

 Configuration parameter `checkpoint_distance` defines the distance from current LSN to perform checkpoint of in-memory layers.
 Default is `DEFAULT_CHECKPOINT_DISTANCE`.
-Set this parameter to `0` to force checkpoint of every layer.

-Configuration parameter `checkpoint_period` defines the interval between checkpoint iterations.
-Default is `DEFAULT_CHECKPOINT_PERIOD`.
 ### Compute node

 Stateless Postgres node that stores data in pageserver.